emilydrakesmith/GA-project-2-job-hound/README.md

 * Instructors and peers from the General Assembly SEIR-EC-2-22 cohort for collaboration in developing this app.
 While this app represents my own original work we gave each other assistance in developing our own versions thereof.
 * Formatting this `README.md` file was easy with the help of the [Markdown Live Preview](https://markdownlivepreview.com/) tool and GitHub Guide's [Mastering Markdown](https://guides.github.com/features/mastering-markdown/) page.
-* Developing a color pallate involved the extensive use of [Coolors](https://coolors.co/), a free resource created by [Fabrizio Bianchi](http://fabrizio.io/)and checked with [ColorSafe](http://colorsafe.co/) for WCAG-compliant contrast ratios to ensure accessibility.
+* Developing a color pallate involved the extensive use of [Coolors](https://coolors.co/), a free resource created by [Fabrizio Bianchi](http://fabrizio.io/) and checked with [ColorSafe](http://colorsafe.co/) for WCAG-compliant contrast ratios to ensure accessibility.
-* The font [Suez One](https://fonts.google.com/specimen/Suez+One) was created by [Michal Sahar](https://github.com/MichalSahar) and made available through Google Fonts under the [SIL Open Font License](https://scripts.sil.org/cms/scripts/page.php?site_id=nrsi&id=OFL).
+* The [Suez One](https://fonts.google.com/specimen/Suez+One) font was created by [Michal Sahar](https://github.com/MichalSahar) and made available through Google Fonts under the [SIL Open Font License](https://scripts.sil.org/cms/scripts/page.php?site_id=nrsi&id=OFL).
+* The [Montserrat](https://fonts.google.com/specimen/Montserrat) font was principally designed by [Julieta Ulanovsky](https://twitter.com/julietulanovsky?lang=en) and made available through Google Fonts under the [SIL Open Font License](https://scripts.sil.org/cms/scripts/page.php?site_id=nrsi&id=OFL).

 [Back to Top](#top)
 <a id='appendices'></a>